msanvarov/php-security/README.md

 ## 🔑 Passwords

-Example can be found in the [password folder](https://github.com/msanvarov/php-security/tree/master/password)
+An example can be found in the [password folder](https://github.com/msanvarov/php-security/tree/master/password)

 ### 🔥 Problem: Improperly hashing passwords

-Clearly hashing passwords is a safer bet than not hashing passwords at all as hackers can expose sensitive information if passwords are not secured properly.
+Hashing passwords is a safer bet than not hashing passwords at all as hackers can expose sensitive information if passwords are not secured properly.
 But the idea of using any hashing algorithm is not effective as there are still proper ways of hashing passwords for guaranteed security.

 ### 🧯 Fix: Hash Passwords to Prevent Vulnerabilities

 If you are using anything other than the password_hash method provided by php, like sha-1, sha-256, sha-512, md5, you are still risking data theft due to brute force.
-(when using password_hash please use without providing your own salt)
+(when using password_hash please use without providing your salt)

 ```PHP
 // Create the hash on account creation